 - In the vast majority of cases the tax, interest and penalty under the LDF are much lower than the withholding tax arrangements proposed under the UK-Switzerland agreement

 - The disclosure procedure is streamlined to make the process the least intrusive and most efficient disclosure mechanism operated by HMRC to date

 - The process can be used to achieve clarity on relevant tax matters, such as domicile, which can have favourable consequences for the taxpayer going forward.

 At Grant Thornton we have specialists in our National Tax Investigations team who have been resolving tax issues through the LDF since it was launched in 2009.
 We are happy to meet with you for a consultation to identify the key issues and let you know if the LDF is right for you.

 We offer an unparalleled level of technical expertise as well as 'value for money' solutions.
-A member of our team would be very happy to have a no fee, no obligation, discussion about any concerns you may have.
-Call our helpline 0845 868 2050 today.
+A member of our team would be very happy to have a no fee, no obligation discussion about the concerns you may have.
+Call us on 0845 868 2050 today.